lynnfaraday/aresmush.com/_root/tutorials/code/quickstart/emits.md

 The latter two emits show how a regular emit and a raw emit handle [Formatting Codes](/tutorials/code/formatting).

-> **Tip:** It's highly recommended that you use the standard emit_ooc / emit_success / emit_failure methods in any custom code you write.
+> <i class="fa fa-info-circle"></i> **Tip:** It's highly recommended that you use the standard emit_ooc / emit_success / emit_failure methods in any custom code you write.
 This provides a consistent look-and-feel for all game commands and enable log editors to easily filter out these messages.